kimwur/BGIS/README.md

 run **1_feasibility.py** (which includes step 0_land_analysis within it) within this script are functions for running constraints based on landcover type, minimum area requirements, and slope requirements.

-  this will save a text file named **"output_matrix.txt"** where the first column is the cell ID number (corresponding to the .shp file).
+  this will save a text file named **output_matrix.txt** where the first column is the cell ID number (corresponding to the .shp file).
 The following columns have a value of 0 (not feasible) and 1 (feasible) for each BGI.
 BGI columns correspond to the order of BGI listed in the bgi_information.txt file.

 **Step 2**